joeglDev/redux-tutorial/README.md

 ## 1. Provider

+`index.tsx`

 Wrap top level of application in `<Provider> </Provider >` to access react-redux store.

-## 2. CreateStore
+## 2. configureStore

-`src/ index.ts`

-Import the createStore function from redux, then pass a function that returns an object.
-In this case, return an object with a field called birds that points to an array of individual birds.
-Each bird will have a name and a views count.
-Save the output of the function to a value called store, then pass the store to a prop called store in the Provider:

-### Note:createStore is outdates use configureStore
+`src/app/store.ts`

+Using configureStore should not need any additional typings.
+You will, however, want to extract the RootState type and the Dispatch type so that they can be referenced as needed.
+Inferring these types from the store itself means that they correctly update as you add more state slices or modify middleware settings.

+Since those are types, it's safe to export them directly from your store setup file such as app/store.ts and import them directly into other files.

+# 3. Reducers

+`src/app/features/slice`

+Each slice file should define a type for its initial state value, so that createSlice can correctly infer the type of state in each case reducer.

+All generated actions should be defined using the PayloadAction<T> type from Redux Toolkit, which takes the type of the action.payload field as its generic argument.

+You can safely import the RootState type from the store file here.
+It's a circular import, but the TypeScript compiler can correctly handle that for types.
+This may be needed for use cases like writing selector functions.

-## 3. Displaying data with useSelector
+## 4. Displaying data with useSelector

 `src/components/Birds.tsx`